 The use of English is becoming increasingly widespread in the academic world, so it is essential to understand academic English well.
 This course will help you achieve exactly that goal!

 Our English for Academic Purposes course will enable you to become a more fluent and accurate user of English.
-You will develop the academic skills needed to study in English in an academic context.
+You will develop the academic skills needed to study in English in an academic context in case for instance that you are interested in following a Master's abroad at an English-taught university.
 The course will help you to follow what you hear during lectures, understand what you need to note down, and recognize the pitfalls of English grammar.